Code-Institute-Submissions/Project-Gamification-with-Django/readme.md

 3. Take Test - which player type are you?
 4. Gamification Test - based on Bartle player taxonomy: https://en.wikipedia.org/wiki/Bartle_taxonomy_of_player_types

+*For Presentation purposes Edit Button allows to swap positions anytime and it won't dissapear after first submit*

 #### User Profile - PM Perspective: